 Ugly: Sorry folks, Disney didn’t do so well adapting his version.

 At the 7:06 mark, an animation error shows Cinderella doesn’t have any toes.
 If Quentin Tarantino (known for his foot fetish) rated her feet lacking toes, he would’ve he given it a zero out of five stars.
-Uma’s Thurman’s ugly feet are close enough to win a foot contest.
+Uma’s Thurman’s ugly feet in “Kill Bill” are close enough to win a foot contest.

 The First Act is only filler for Cinderella doing her chores and the mice fighting Lucifer The Cat.
 If you’re gonna begin a movie, you must establish what’s going on in the story.
 “The Matrix” managed to give us context about Neo living in the titular world.
 20% of the film is filler.
 80% is a cohesive narrative.
 All I’m trying to say is plot and character motivation matter.